The remote Seychelles atoll of Aldabra and her giant tortoises

 But not here.

-Described by UNESCO as a superlative example of an oceanic island ecosystem, Aldabra is one of the last remaining such places on our planet, a refuge of stability in a very unstable world.
-It is so isolated and so inhospitable to humans, one photographer called it “the island that wants to kill you”.
+Described by UNESCO as a prime example of an oceanic island ecosystem, Aldabra is one of the last remaining such places on our planet, a refuge of stability in a volatile world.
+It is so isolated and so inhospitable to humans; one photographer called it “the island that wants to kill you”.

 The atoll itself consists of four main islands: Picard, Polymnie, Malabar and Grande Terre.

 The most westerly of these, Picard, is the only permanently inhabited part of Aldabra.
 This has been the case since Darwin’s day as it possesses by far the largest and safest beach, protected by the reef some half a kilometre offshore.

 Attempting landings anywhere else on the outside of the atoll, even in the calmest weather, can spell disaster; sometime in the 1920s, the Lion, carrying 200 passengers, wrecked off the south coast, a stone’s throw from the shore.
 All but 20 perished in the surf and on the vicious rocks that line the coast.
 The few who survived the wreck soon died of dehydration.